open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/teams.md

 3. `Manage Courses`
 4. `Accept` or `Reject`

-You are also able to leave the meeting with the `Leave` button
+You are also able to leave the team with the `Leave` button

 ### 1. New Message
 After clicking the `New Message` button, you will be able to make a post to the team